 Let me share with you what has happened in this industry and how, despite these manufacturing techniques, you can choose the safest and most effective herbs available.

 Recently, I heard a radio advertisement for a new super-concentrated prostate formula that claimed to be 1000 times more potent than what you might purchase at a natural foods store.
-I imagine the marketing company assumed that listeners would think, “If it is 1000 times stronger, it must be 1000 times better,” and that everyone would buy it.
+I imagine the marketing company assumed that listeners would think, “Wow, if it is 1000 times stronger, it must be 1000 times better!” and that everyone would buy it.

-Personally, when I heard this ad I was frightened.
-I said to myself, “This is not an herbal supplement, it is a drug.
-1000 times stronger isn’t necessarily better, it could be downright dangerous!”
+Personally, when I heard this ad I was frightened!
+I said to myself, “This is not an herbal supplement, it is a drug.”
+A thousand times stronger isn’t necessarily better – it could be downright dangerous!

 This is a phytopharmaceutical process that is a topic of heated debate among herbalists.

-Some extracts are known to act more like drugs, carry toxic residues from the extraction solvents, and have significantly more adverse reactions.
+Some extracts are known to carry toxic residues from the extraction solvents, and have significantly more adverse reactions.

-While they may initially offer increased potency, the body can build up a tolerance to an extract and require higher and higher dosages – much like a drug.
-In addition, side effects can ensue, which rarely happens with a “whole herb” product.*
+While they may initially offer increased potency, the body can build up a tolerance to an extract and require higher and higher dosages.
+In addition, side effects can ensue – something that rarely happens with a whole herb product.

 Untold Side Effects